On behalf of The Law Office of Gustavo E. Frances, P.A.

 If you are not sure about what’s best for your family, speak with an attorney or psychologist and find the guidance you need.
 The emotional aspects of a divorce are often overwhelming and they can easily blind your judgment.
 Whatever you do, take your time to analyze your circumstances and determine what’s best for your family.

 If your finances are currently unstable and you think you may not be able to continue the same lifestyle, perhaps it’s best to sell your home or move out.
-No matter how much you love your place, it is good being realistic.
+No matter how much you love your place, it is good to be realistic.
 Remember you will have to cover the mortgage, maintenance, and also property taxes, which can become a financial roller coaster.
 Perhaps you can hire a financial advisor before you make your final decision.

-Talk to your ex-spouse
+Talk to Your Ex-spouse

 Many times the best approach to dividing property is talking to your ex and working things out.
-Going to court can be a costly and emotionally draining experience if you don’t have a Fort Lauderdale property division lawyer representing you.
+Going to court can be a costly and emotionally draining experience if you don’t have a Fort Lauderdale property division attorney representing you.
 Your attorney can help you make a decision based on mutual agreement.

-Dividing property in Florida
+Dividing Property in Florida

 Property is divided equitably in Florida, which means both spouses should get their fair share.
 However, judges can sometimes decide that an equal division is not in the best interests of the family, particularly when there are children involved.
 Some factors they may consider include:

 - Career opportunities or other educational or professional opportunities that may be interfering